-With a Bank of America checking account, you have access to financial products, including cashier’s checks.
-You might need a cashier’s check for a large transaction in which a guaranteed form of payment is requested, like buying a house or a car.
+With a Bank of America, Member FDIC, checking or savings account, you have access to financial products, including cashier’s checks.
+You might need a cashier’s check for a large transaction for which a guaranteed form of payment is requested, like buying a house or a car.

-Although some banking institutions will issue cashier’s checks if you don’t bank with them, Bank of America issues them only to account holders — depending on the type of account they have, they might have to pay a $10 fee.
-Find out how much you’ll pay for a Bank of America cashier’s check, how to get one, how to avoid getting scammed, and why you might need a cashier’s check instead of another kind of guaranteed check.
+Although some banking institutions will issue cashier’s checks if you don’t bank with them, Bank of America issues them only to account holders.
+Depending on the type of account you have with Bank of America, you might also have to pay a $15 fee.
+Keep reading to learn more.

 How Cashier’s Checks Differ From Other Guaranteed Checks

 Cashier’s checks are different from money orders and certified checks.
-A certified check is a personal check that the bank certifies and signs as a guarantee that you have the funds in your account and that your signature is genuine.
+A certified check is a personal check that the bank certifies.
+They will sign it as a guarantee that you have the funds in your account and that your signature is genuine.

-Like cashier’s checks, money orders are prepaid — you can get them from financial institutions, post offices and even some retail stores like Walmart.
+Like cashier’s checks, money orders are prepaid.
 A money order, however, is limited to $1,000 or less.
-If you need to pay for something that costs more than $1,000 and the payee wants a guaranteed form of payment you’ll likely need a cashier’s check.
+If you need to pay for something that costs more than $1,000 and the payee wants a guaranteed form of payment, you’ll likely need a cashier’s check.
+For smaller transactions, you can get money orders from financial institutions, post offices and even some retail stores, like Walmart.

 Be careful about accepting a cashier’s check from a stranger, even one issued by Bank of America or another trusted bank.
 To cut down on the likelihood of getting a bad cashier’s check, follow these steps:

-- If possible, ask for a cashier’s check drawn on a bank with a branch near you.
+- If possible, ask for a cashier’s check drawn from a bank with a branch near you.

 - Call or visit the bank on which the check is written to find out if it is genuine.

-- Know the difference between funds being available for withdrawal from your account and the cashier’s check actually clearing.
+- Know the difference between funds being available for withdrawal and the cashier’s check actually clearing.
 Some banks are required by law to make funds available to customers even if the check hasn’t cleared.